Pretisy/DragonCraft-Z-Black-Star/README.md

 # DragonCraft Z: Black Star

-DragonCraft Z: Black Star is a 1.20.1 Minecraft Fabric mod that brings Dragon Ball Z to Minecraft.
+DragonCraft Z: Black Star is a 1.20.1 Minecraft Fabric mod that brings Dragon Ball Z to Minecraft with more to come!

 ## Features